rachaelrogan/RNN_RL_SMILES/README.md

 Then use ./train_prior.py to train the Prior.
 A pretrained Prior is included.

 To do transfer learning on a target dataset, use transfer_userinpt.py.

+# NOTE: This is a cloned repository to which we are making modifications for a class.
+We do not own the original code.